uberFoo/dwarf/doc/src/introduction.md

 Right now dwarf is also very slow.
 (He's still working on his tunneling gear apparently.)
 It's slow because it's interpreted, and the foundations of the interpreter are not really built for speed.
-That said, there is a VM currently in the works, and it's alreayd integrated with the interpreter to speed things up.
+That said, there is a VM currently in the works, and it's already integrated with the interpreter to speed some things up.

 Along the way I wrote a "debugger" and a REPL.
 The debugger is very basic.